2016 Pacific hurricane season: Tropical Depression One-E

 On June 4, the National Hurricane Center began monitoring an area for possible development.
 Over the next few days, the chances of the storm forming were low.
 Unexpectedly, however, on June 6, advisories began to be issued on Tropical Depression One-E. This led the Government of Mexico to issue a Tropical Storm Watch for its coast.
 On June 7, the watch was removed as the storm weakened slightly.
 Early on June 8, the storm made landfall in Mexico near the Gulf of Tehuantepec and dissipated.

 As a precautionary measure, temporary shelters were opened across Chiapas.
 The depression caused minor damage across Oaxaca, primarily within the Salina Cruz municipality.
 Heavy rains led to some street flooding and a sinkhole that damaged one home.

 Tropical Storm Agatha

 On June 30, the National Hurricane Center began to monitor an area for possible formation.
 On July 1, organization unexpectedly increased.
 Seven hours later, early on July 2, the tropical disturbance strengthened into Tropical Depression Two-E. The system quickly organized, and later that day, the NHC upgraded Two-E into Tropical Storm Agatha.
 Agatha slightly strengthened to peak intensity on July 3.
 Winds topped off at 50 mph.
 Soon after, Agatha weakened slightly, with winds lowering to 40 mph later that day.
 The storm continued westwards over the next two days.
 Early on July 5, Agatha became post-tropical.

-With Agatha's naming nearly two months into the season (on July 2), the storm is the second-latest first named storm in the eastern Pacific proper — only Tropical Storm Ava which reached tropical storm intensity on July 3, 1969 formed later in the season.